 Recently, I was asked, “If you were running a business, what would you do to ensure success when implementing a Customer Intelligence solution?”
 I answered with these three things I would do to make the most of the implementation:

 1. Join the Adobe Device Co-op.

 Marketing to people as they hop from one device to another — from desktop to smartphone to tablet — is a huge challenge.
-Having a customer ID is key to good customer intelligence because, without a view of the customer that you can tie across channels and devices, it’s difficult to personalize experiences or optimize your marketing mix.
+Having a customer ID is key to good customer intelligence because, without a view of the customer that you can tie across channels and devices, it’s difficult to personalise experiences or optimise your marketing mix.
 The Adobe Device Co-op is the best thing that exists to do that.
 Some of the biggest brands in the world have joined the Co-op, creating a network of 1.3 billion known devices, which allows Co-op members to track consumers as they move between devices.
-Leveraging this data network gives you a clearer cross channel picture of your customer, allows you to retarget advertisements across devices, and lets you personalize content based on the information you have about the person, not just the device they are using.
+Leveraging this data network gives you a clearer cross channel picture of your customer, allows you to retarget advertisements across devices and lets you personalise content based on the information you have about the person, not just the device they are using.
 Starting here is really a no-brainer.

 Learn more about the Adobe Device Co-op. http://www.adobe.com/enterprise/cloud-platform/people.html#devicegraph

 I’m sure it’s no surprise to you that other departments in your organisation have data that is useful to your marketing efforts.
 This is especially true of CRM data, which is probably the best complement to the data you’ll have in Adobe Analytics Cloud.
 Find away to leverage all of this other data.
 Often, this may require you to go to individual silos with a value exchange.
 What can you provide them in exchange for the data you want?
 I know that sounds like a nod to corporate politics, but it’s the reality many organisations operate in.